Industrial Technology - Facility Management Technology

 MET 230 Electrical Principles

 This hands-on and theory course introduces electrical principles to Mechanical and Manufacturing Engineering Technology and Facility Management Technology students.
 Emphasis will be on power systems that utilize alternating current.
 Course topics include resistive and R-L-C series and parallel circuits, instrumentation, single and three-phase circuits that contain motors, transformers, starters and low voltage controls, and an overview of electronic applications to mechanical systems.
 Electrical logic (ladder) diagrams will be stressed throughout the semester.
 Laboratory assignments will reinforce the topics covered by theory through relevant experiments performed by the student and will include the writing of laboratory reports.
-Prerequisite(s): MTH 130 and PHY 136 Corequisite(s): MET 230L
+Prerequisite(s): MTH 130 or MTH 150 and PHY 136 or PHY 144 Corequisite(s): MET 230L

 MET 307 Electromechanical Control Sys